m0mus/helidon-ai-hol/hol/04_building_ai_service.md

 ## In This Section, We Will:

-- Understand the need for an AI Service in LLM-powered applications.
+- Understand the need for an **AI Service** in LLM-powered applications.
-- Learn how LangChain4J AI Services help combine multiple AI components.
+- Learn how **LangChain4J AI Services** help combine multiple AI components.
-- Implement an AI Service.
+- Implement an **AI Service**.
-- Modify our RESTful service to use the AI Service instead of calling the chat model directly.
+- Modify our **RESTful service** to use the AI Service instead of calling the chat model directly.

 ---